• Skip to primary navigation

 child shaking Ice Cream in a Bag

 After 10 minutes, your ice cream will be ready to eat!
-You can just grab a spoon and eat it out of the bag or put it in a bowl and eat as you would traditional ice cream.
+You can just grab a spoon and eat it out of the bag or scoop it into a bowl and enjoy it like traditional ice cream.

 Homemade Ice Cream in a Bag